 It’s nice to know who you are, so include a personal bio of about 100 words.

 You should paste your article into the body of the email rather than sending it as an attachment.
 Don’t worry about the image as we will choose it for you.

 Where to send your article

-We aim to get back to you within five days but sometimes it can take a week.
+We aim to get back to you within five days, but sometimes it can take a week.
 Due to the volume of submissions we receive, unfortunately, we cannot guarantee a reply to every email.
-If the submission is urgent or timely, make that clear.
+If the submission is urgent or timely, please make that clear.

 If you don’t hear back from us, please consider another outlet for publication.
 At any rate, thank you for thinking of Psychreg, and we wish you luck in finding a home for your ideas.